Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the luxury car segment and utilize the same 4-door sedan body style and the 4 x 4 wheel drive system, it all comes up to the specific electric engine choice they offer.
 The first one has a Porsche-engineered powertrain under the hood, a PMSM Electric unit in formation 1 / 1 with 530hp unit, while the other one gets its power and torque from a PMSM Electric unit in formation 1 / 1 with 476hp engine designed by Mercedes Benz.

 SafetyBoth vehicles got tested by European New Car Assessment Programme (Euro NCAP), with the same number of safety stars gained in the process.
-Moving further on, let's take a closer look at some additional safety-related facts.
-Both vehicles belong to the luxury car segment, which is generally a very good thing safety-wise, but that fact doesn't break the tie between the two cars.
-On the other hand, taking kerb weight as an important factor into account, EQE offers a considerable difference of 18% more metal.
+Still, apart from the official crash test results there are other things we need to be aware of.
+Both vehicles belong to the luxury car segment, which is generally a very good thing safety-wise, still it doesn't help us solve our dilemma, does it?
+On the other hand, if we'd like to consider vehicle mass in this context too, which we definitely should, EQE offers a considerable difference of 18% more metal.

 Performance & Fuel economyPorsche is a bit more agile, reaching 100km/h in 0.2 seconds less than its competitor.
 In addition to that it accelerates all the way to 250 kilometers per hour, 40km/h more than the other car.
 When it comes to fuel economy things look pretty much the same for both cars, especially if you take into account all the free charging points provided by the manufacturer and/or the local government's environmental programs.
 One of the essential things to consider when it comes to this type of vehicles would be range, giving a significant advantage to EQE with its additional 105 kilometers on a single charge.